hpc4cmb/toast-workshop-ucsd-2019/README.md

-# TOAST workshop and hackaton at UC San Diego
+# TOAST workshop and hackathon at UC San Diego

 ## Location and dates